gts1234/Furlenco-Assignment-/README.md

 12.Paste that code somewhere and from it URL given in src copy it paste in youtube field on my site(without quotes).<br /> 13.For Soundcloud,you have to copy embed Url Song ID.<br />
 14.Head on to Soundcloud.com click on any song and then click share,there is tab called Embed,there is a mentioned integer ID after
-"<iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/ "...copy that ID and paste in SONG ID Field.
+"<iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/ "...copy that ID and paste in SONG ID Field.Then Click ADD.